akeil/podfetch/docs/cronjob.rst

     $ source bin/activate
     (podfetch)$ pip install podfetch

-Podfetch comes with a script to update all subscriptions.
+Podfetch comes with a script to access the command line interface.
-The script can be found at ``VIRTUALENV/bin/podfetch-all``.
+The script can be found at ``VIRTUALENV/bin/podfetch``.
-If podfetch was installed as described above, the script is at ``~/.virtualenvs/podfetch/bin/podfetch-all``.
+If podfetch was installed as described above, the script is at ``~/.virtualenvs/podfetch/bin/podfetch``.

 Normal Cronjob
 ##############